 The first Monday in September has been designated as a day to celebrate the contributions of American workers to our prosperity and success.
 It is only fitting that we take the time to consider how we can help this amazing workforce to be even more productive and guest-centric.

 As I update this article for our current coronavirus situation, the need to show great care to your teams is more important than ever.
 You may have teams who are furloughed or a smaller workforce due to reductions.
 You may have teams still working remotely or teams just coming back to the office.
 Keep all the potential trepidation and anxiety that your team may be experiencing in mind so you can help lead them with empathy and positivity.

 Front line teams depend on us as Leaders to pave the road to success and ensure that the entire team is in lock step.

-Throughout conversations with employees as all levels of public and private organizations, I’ve compiled the list below of how we can better serve those who serve our Customers.
+Throughout conversations with employees at all levels of public and private organizations, I’ve compiled the list below of how we can better serve those who serve your customers.
 Treating them as the most amazing internal Customers is a fantastic idea; however, many only give this cursory lip service and fail to treat them well and inspire them deeply.

 Here are three things that can help you better deliver for your teams every day:

 Communicate well.
 Leaders have a bad reputation for not listening to their employees.
 Employees assume that their leaders have no interest in keeping them well-informed or making sure they have the information they need.
 Solid communication during pre-shift huddles and staff meetings can keep the entire team on the same page.
 This has the added benefit of helping everyone to understand the organizational mission and to pull the rope in the same direction.
 Take the time to over communicate the important pieces and leave nothing to chance when it comes to being clear about expectations.
 This will help you combat the assumption that leaders do a poor job communicating with their teams.
 You’d be surprised how far a little extra communication can go toward building resonance with front line teams.